transferzero/transferzero-sdk-dotnet/docs/SendersApi.md

 <a name="patchsender"></a>
 # **PatchSender**
-> SenderResponse PatchSender (Guid? senderID, SenderRequest senderRequest)
+> SenderResponse PatchSender (Guid senderID, SenderRequest senderRequest)

 Updating a sender

-Updates the sender specified in the URL path.
+Updates a single sender by the Sender ID

 ### Example